AI Video Unnatural Physics: Why Things Fall Wrong (and How to Fix It)

 Step 5: Switch to a stronger physics model

-# Strongest on physics (as of 2026)
+# Strongest on physics (as of June 2026)

-# Weaker
+# Weaker on hard physics

 # Hybrid workflow

-1. Generate the AI footage without the problematic physics
+1. Generate the AI footage WITHOUT the problematic physics

 2. Shoot or source real footage of the physics (water, fire, etc.)

-4. Use rotoscoping or masks to integrate
+4. Use rotoscoping or masks to integrate the layers

 Prevention